home-assistant/home-assistant.io/source/_components/tuya.markdown

 ha_release: 0.74
 ---

-The `tuya` component is the main component to integrate all [Tuya Smart](https://www.tuya.com) related platforms.You will need your Tuya account information (username, password and account countrycode) to discover and control devices which related to your account.
+The `tuya` component is the main component to integrate all [Tuya Smart](https://www.tuya.com) related platforms.
+You will need your Tuya account information (username, password and account country code) to discover and control devices which related to your account.

 ## {% linkable_title Configuration %}